LoveOfTwoGods/Ventis-spouse/README.md

 INFP

- Im hispanic and I speak spanish,my english is bad sometimes btw
+ Im colombian so,my english is bad sometimes btw

  Please INT with me!!
 But keep in mind my status